armanvaziri/Crypto-Ticker/README.md

 # CryptoTracker by Arman Vaziri

-App that displays real-time information about various coins in various currencies.
+iOS application that displays real-time information about various coins in various currencies.
 Parses data from Cryptonator API using JSON.